MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machines-view-overview.md

 You can add or remove columns from the view and sort the entries by clicking on an available column header.

 On the **Computer and Mobiles** tab, select **Customize columns** to see the columns available.
-The default values are checked in the image below:
+The default values are checked in the following image:

 :::image type="content" alt-text="Image of computers and mobiles" source="images/computerandmobilescolumns.png":::

 On the **Network devices** tab, select **Customize columns** to see the columns available.
-The default values are checked in the image below:
+The default values are checked in the following image:

 :::image type="content" alt-text="Image of network device columns" source="images/networkdevicescolumns.png":::

 On the **IoT devices** tab, select **Customize columns** to see the columns available.
-The default values are checked in the image below:
+The default values are checked in the following image:

 :::image type="content" alt-text="Image of IoT device columns" source="images/iotdevicescolumns.png":::